Hello readers! In this post, we’ll discuss the car engine parts and their functions using pictures.

 The engine is a power generator, power plant, or motor that provides the energy needed to move the vehicle.
 The heart of your car is its engine.
 This device uses the heat from burning gas to rotate the wheels of a vehicle.
 So let’s discuss the car engine parts in detail below.

 In this post, we will discuss the engine parts.
 As you know that an engine is a machine designed to convert one form of energy into mechanical energy.
 Heat engines burn a fuel to create heat which is then used to do work.
-The engine has two types one is the internal combustion engine and another one is external combustion engine.
+The engine has two types one is the internal combustion engine and another one is the external combustion engine.

 - The internal combustion engine is those heat engines that burn their fuel inside the engine cylinder.

 - External combustion engines are those heat engine that burns their fuel outside the cylinder engine.

 The engine most essential part of automobile industries or we can say that the engine is the heart of an automobile.
 The function and construction of each engine parts of an internal combustion engine are explained.
 The key to the engine is as follows.

 - Cylinder Block

 - Cylinder Head